nictki/Battmon/Battmon/README.md

 * add option to specify screen lock program (default i3lock)
 * add possibility to set battery values update time interval
 * add possibility to set low, critical and minimal battery value levels
+* get rid of pynotify module, use notify-send instead
 * small fixes and improvements
-* get rid of pynotify module, use notify-send instead
 * code cleanup
-* re-add session lock commands

 ## Notes:
 If you want to use hibernate, suspend or shutdown with upower, be sure that your ck-list-sessions output gives you something like this: